-BUS 417 ENTREPRENURIAL SEMINAR IN TOURISM 3 sem. hrs.
-Prerequisite: Senior standing
+BUS 417 ENTREPRENURIAL SEMINAR IN TOURISM Prerequisite: Senior standing

 A seminar of a supervised group of students sharing the results of their research on common topics in tourism management.
-This course requires the development of a sound business plan by the student and concentrates on the application of the identification of opportunities in the industry.
+This course requires the development of a sound business plan by the student and concentrates on the application of the identification of opportunities in the

-MANAGEMENT OF TECHNOLOGY and INNOVATION BUS 418 3 sem. hrs.
+BUS 418 MANAGEMENT OF TECHNOLOGY and INNOVATION 3 sem. hrs.
 Prerequisite: Senior standing